vstinner/vstinner.github.io/content/nanoseconds.rst

 :slug: python37-nanoseconds
 :authors: Victor Stinner

-Six years ago (2012), I wrote PEP 410 which proposes a large and complex change of all Python functions returning time to support nanosecond resolution using the ``decimal.Decimal`` type.
-The PEP was rejected for different reasons.
+Thanks to my `latest change on time.perf_counter()

-But I never abandonned my project.
-I modified CPython internals to use nanoseconds and so avoid precision loss, at least internally.
+<{filename}/perf_counter_nanoseconds.rst>`_, all Python 3.7 clocks now use

-Recently, I succeeded to reimplement ``time.perf_counter()`` to use nanoseconds internally, and so I wrote a new PEP 564 to read clocks with nanosecond resolution at the Python level.
+nanoseconds as integer internally.
+It became possible to propose again my old idea of getting time as nanoseconds at Python level and so I wrote a new :pep:`564`.

 time.clock()
 ------------